-Chris Urmson, Tech lead of Google’s self-driving car project is going to leave company after working more than seven years.
+Chris Urmson, Tech lead of Google’s self-driving car project, is going to leave the company after working for more than seven years.
 In a blog post on Medium Chris announced his departure from the company.

 “Seven-and-a-half years ago I joined what was then a secret project within Google.
 For decades, self-driving cars have been dreamt of in science fiction.
 The question was could we make that dream a reality?”

-In 2009 Urmson started self-driving project with Google, car team is now housed in X, the “moonshot” lab of parent company Alphabet.
-Autonomous driving tech has come a long way since the first time he arrived at Google and it has entered a much more practical phase of development.
+In 2009 Urmson started the self-driving project with Google, car team is now housed in X, the “moonshot” lab of parent company Alphabet.
+Autonomous driving tech has come a long way since the first time he arrived at Google, and it has entered a much more practical phase of development.

 Urmson was working on self-driving tech at Carnegie Mellon to win DARPA challenges and watched the project go from a global of 100,000 miles self-driven to completing 1.8 million miles.

-He said that till I have not decided what to do next but “If I can find another project that turns into an obsession and becomes something more, I will consider myself twice lucky.”
+“Till I have not decided what to do next but if I can find another project that turns into an obsession and becomes something more, I will consider myself twice lucky.”